 Can You Use Regular Gas in Your Gravely?

 Regular gas can be used in your Gravely lawn mower.
 According to the US Energy Information Administration, gas marketed as regular gas generally has an octane rating of 87.
-Most gasolines marketed as regular gas typically have an ethanol content of 10%.
+Most gasoline marketed as regular gas typically has an ethanol content of 10%.

 Once you confirm the regular gas you are purchasing doesn’t have an ethanol content greater than this, you can use it in your gas-powered mower.

 Choosing Gas for Gravely Lawn Mower